chat-sdk/chat-sdk-android/README.md

   >**Note:**
   >It is worth checking the latest version for these.
 The ones displayed are the correct ones on time of writing and will depreciate when new versions are released.

-##Configuring ChatSDK
+##Configuring Chat SDK
-ChatSDK relies on serveral different services to be fully operational.
+Chat SDK relies on serveral different services to be fully operational.
 Firebase deals with storing the user data, notifying the app when the data has changed and storing the files for the audio, video and image messages.
 Backendless takes care of push notifications on the app.
 Facebook and Twitter can also be used if you want social media login for your app.
-ChatSDK comes preconfigured for all these types on our test accounts meaning you will need to create your own before you can get fully up and running.
+Chat SDK comes preconfigured for all these types on our test accounts meaning you will need to create your own before you can get fully up and running.

 ###Firebase
 1. Go to the Firebase website and create an account if you do not already have one
 2. Create a new project on the Firebase dashboard
 3. Click on this project and then click database in the left hand menu
 4. Copy the url from near the top of the screen, it shuold look something like this: 'https://yourappname.firebaseio.com/'
-5. In the ChatSDK Android open 'com.braunster.chatsdk.network.BDefines.java' and copy your path in place of the 'ServerUrl' and also add it to your Firebas storage path.
-Finally set your Firebase root path.
+5. In the Chat SDK Android open 'com.braunster.Chat SDK.network.BDefines.java' and copy your path in place of the 'ServerUrl' and also add it to your Firebas storage path.
+Finally set your Firebase root path

 >**IMPORTANT**
 >The base URL path mush have a trailing slash.
 If you miss off the trailing slash the SDK won't be able to process the URLs properly and messages may not be updated.